-The Trust's unrestricted funds amount to £4.5m, with restricted funds amounting to £25k.
+The Trust's unrestricted funds amount to \pounds 4.4m having spent down its restricted funds during the year.
 The unrestricted funds have not been designated or otherwise committed.
-The Trust's free reserves at 30 June 2021 amounted to £4.5m.
+The Trust's free reserves at 30 June 2022 amounted to \pounds 4.4m.